iamtejasmane/go-notes-json-app/README.md

-# go-note-taking-app
+# Go JSON note taking app
-Note taking application in Go
+This app can take a notes and store them in JSON formate.